 - If you can, try to book all aspects of your trip simultaneously through Trip.com to take advantage of bundling deals.

 As mentioned, Booking Holdings owns Priceline.
 Priceline is an online travel agency that allows you to search for various travel services.
 As with other sites like this one (and others on this list), you tend to save more by bundling.

 Priceline’s competitive advantage is its Express Deals and Pricebreakers, which allow you to save up to 60% on a hotel stay.
 Mobile exclusive deals can help you save even more.
 Nonetheless, read the fine print carefully because some of the cheapest options are non-refundable.

 One challenge is that taxes and fees aren’t included in the prices you see in the hotel search results.
 Make sure to allow for them.
-Also, the best deals are for those who are willing to commit without knowing the exact hotel where they’ll be staying.
+Also, the best deals are for those willing to commit without knowing the hotel where they’ll be staying.

 If I’ve got one issue, it’s the inability to receive a refund for a canceled booking.
 But that’s pretty common anyway, so, y’know…

 - Great hotel deals, especially for mobile app users

 - Some bookings are opaque

 - The Price Match Guarantee may not be honored if you book through the loyalty program

 - You must download the app to get the best deals